 This is just as important as page load speed because it is also a major ranking factor for Google.
 It doesn’t just matter for rankings, though.
 It matters because a mobile visitor who enters a website that isn’t optimized for mobile will leave immediately.

-Having a mobile friendly website that loads quickly is extremely important when trying to grow the amount of traffic to your website.
-Your landing pages should be accessible and easy to navigate or your will lose anyone who shows up on your page.
+Having a mobile-friendly website that loads quickly is extremely important when trying to grow the amount of traffic to your website.
+Your landing pages should be accessible and easy to navigate or you will lose anyone who shows up on your page.

-You’re not capturing user’s attention when they do show up.
+You’re not capturing the user’s attention when they do show up.

 When a user shows up on your website, you have about eight seconds to capture their attention before they leave.
 So you might be getting some traffic but that traffic doesn’t matter if all of your users “bounce.”

 Bounce rate is a metric that measures the percentage of people who land on your website and do completely nothing on the page they entered.
 So they don’t click on a menu item, a ‘read more’ link or any other internal links on the page.

 - Annelieke van den Berg – Yoast SEO